PoCInnovation/Workshops/software/29.Flask/README.md

 But wait, didn't we forget something in the previous step?
 In a real-world scenario, storing the password without any form of encryption is a really bad practice: any person who manages to access our database could log as any user ⚠️

-Update your previous code to hash the password before storing it :lock:
+Update your previous code to hash the password before storing it 🔒

 > You can use [bcrypt](https://pypi.org/project/bcrypt/) to generate the hash and check it later